AMN-SHK/UnibotFM/data/nlu.md

 - any scholarships
 - scholarship details
 - scholarships
-- Is there any schorship u provide
+- Is there any schorship you provide
 - scholarship
+- financial aids

 <!-- Reservation and Minority Related -->
 ## intent:reservation